GeneticSensing/aptamer-scans/swv_scripts/README.md

     - To compile the `.ino` file to a `.hex` file, run this command with Arduino CLI installed. `arduino-cli compile --fqbn teensy:avr:teensy40 --output-dir swv_scripts/teensy/swv_mux swv_scripts/teensy/swv_mux/swv_mux.ino`
     - Then load the `HEX` file onto the Teensy using Teensyloader CLI. `teensy_loader_cli --mcu=TEENSY40 -w swv_scripts/teensy/swv_mux/swv_mux.ino.hex`
 3. Install `sudo apt install python3-libgpiod`
 4. The RPi **must** but used.
-The `RPi.GPIO` library enables communication between RPi and Teensy GPIO pins.
+The `libgpiod` library enables communication between RPi and Teensy GPIO pins.

+### How it should run
+Reboot the Teensy, then run `python3 -m advanced_swv_teensy` inside the virtual env.
+The teensy will initiate and switch to the first MUX channel.
+The RPi then signals the potentiostat to run the experiment, taking samples from the electrode connected to the selected MUX channel.
+Once the measurement is completed, the RPi saves data from the measurement and send a signal to the Teensy to switch to the next MUX channel.
+Once the Teensy completes the switch, it signals the RPi to continue with the next experiment.
+This continues until all measurements are completed (a full cycle), in which the Teensy will send a signal to stop running more measurements.

+`arduino-cli monitor -p /dev/ttyACM0` to open the Serial monitor for the Teensy for debugging.